google/fhir-dbt-analytics/readme/project_overview.md

 Logic performed within the *View*:

--   Identify whether the FHIR resource exists in the BigQuery dataset
+-   Identify whether the FHIR resource exists in the dataset
 -   Construct the view referencing the FHIR resource table
 -   Append metadata commonly used by the metrics such as `metric_date`, `source_system` and `site`